 There is a great deal of advice out there about how to differentiate your company’s support—some brands even round up customer service excellence tips once a week!
-There are numerous lists of best customer service companies, along with B2B companies that offer customer service consulting.
+There are numerous lists of best customer service companies, and B2B companies that offer customer service consulting.

 With so many choices and conflicting methodologies, it’s hard to know which direction to take your company in.
-Sometimes, it’s difficult to even figure out the terminology.
+Sometimes, it’s difficult to even figure out the terminology, such as the difference between omnichannel and multichannel customer service.
+Understanding the differences betweeen both is crucial to create the right strategy.

 What is omnichannel customer service?